Peter Harle JP

 http://liverpool.infocouncil.biz/Open/2022/05/CO_20220525_MAT_457.PDF

-In contrast during the 2012-16 term when Mr. Ned Mannoun was Mayor, with an overall controlling majority in Council, these highlights occurred.
+In contrast, during the 2012-16 term of Council when Mr. Ned Mannoun was Mayor and his Liberal Team had the majority in Council, the following controversial incidents occurred.

 - there were several major industrial disputes.